yktoo/yktoo.com/content/blog/posts/0238/index.en.md

 There's no snow at all in the late January since the air temperature is around +2–5° C (36-41° F).
 Ghent is as magnificent as ever in the sunny weather.
 {{< imgfig "https://3.bp.blogspot.com/-UnxQt8vxT7s/VM6b-1vcmWI/AAAAAAAAg5A/EkpoRIbHayI/s1600/dsc07918.picasaweb.jpg" "The Leie river." >}}

-Anyway, we've {{< intref "0212" "seen" >}} all that before.
+Anyway, we've {{< a "0212" "seen" >}} all that before.
 The main reason we're here is the light show.
 It begins at dusk, around 6 P.M., and goes on until midnight.
 The display contains [some fifty exhibits](http://www.lichtfestivalgent.be/en/program/) of various sizes and types, lined up along a five-kilometre route ([PDF](http://www.lichtfestivalgent.be/site/assets/files/1020/lfg-route-en-fr-1.pdf)).

 Let's start off with the lightballs by [Collectif Coin](http://www.collectif-coin.com/), scattered all around on the lawn.
 The balls are blinking to the music coming from an unidentified source:
 {{< imgfig "https://4.bp.blogspot.com/-siCmXUvqaSY/VM6b0-b_2ZI/AAAAAAAAg3g/elQ-cstm4w0/s1600/dsc07895.picasaweb.jpg" "Collectif Coin.
 Globoscope." >}}